nkuik/portfolio/content/posts/terraform-aws-api-gateway-lambda.md

 title: "Terraformed AWS API Gateway Lambda Function with Custom Domain"
 date: 2021-04-18T12:00:00+01:00
 draft: false
+tags: ["aws", "terraform", "lambda", "api gateway"]
+categories: ["aws", "terraform", "cloud", "devops"]
 ---

 ## API Gateway V1 (REST) vs. V2 (Websocket and HTTP)

 I was setting up a Lambda Function that sat behind a specific route of an API Gateway the other day at work, instead of setting up a microservice on a Kubernetes cluster and dealing with the ingress/deployment setup.
 While I was able to find specific pieces of this setup out there on the interwebs, I didn't find an end-to-end solution that just worked "out of the box."
 This post shows how to create the following using Terraform:

-* V2 HTTP API Gateway
+- V2 HTTP API Gateway
-* Gateway stage, route, and integration that point to a Lambda Function
+- Gateway stage, route, and integration that point to a Lambda Function
-* Adding a custom domain using Amazon Certificate Manager and Route 53
+- Adding a custom domain using Amazon Certificate Manager and Route 53

 It is important to note that API Gateway has two versions, with V1 allowing a REST API and V2 allowing HTTP and Websocket.
 In looking over the resources I would need to create and the considerations of my API, I decided that HTTP would be enough and that the V2 Gateway setup was more straightforward.
 You can read more about the difference between the HTTP and REST API Gateways [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-vs-rest.html) and a brief overview of the additional features introduced in API Gateway V2 can be found [here](https://www.serverless.com/blog/api-gateway-v2-http-apis).